This article is for “expat entrepreneurs” and “digital nomads”–US citizens who live outside the US and operate a location-independent business.

 In The 7-Day Startup, Dan Norris shows why you should start your business as quickly as possible, ideally in just seven days.
 You’ll learn how to run your business only after you launch, so you should launch as quickly as possible instead of going down all sorts of rabbit holes in the setup process.

 Dan advises founders to spend one of the seven start-up days on the legal structure for your business.
-That’s why I created the Tax-Savvy Expat Entrepreneur online course.
-The course is a complete resource that allows you to determine and create the right legal structure for your business.
+That’s why I created Tax-Savvy Expat: Entrepreneur.
+The course is a complete resource that allows you to create the best legal structure for your business.
 You could easily go through the whole course and get your legal structure up and running in a single day.

-Click here for a case study showing how a student uses what he learned in the Tax-Savvy Expat Entrepreneur course to turn $2,000 into $25,000, year after year.
+Click here for a case study showing how a student uses his Tax-Savvy Expat: Entrepreneur structure to turn $2,000 into $25,000, year after year.

-If you’re stuck in the “which offshore jurisdiction is best?” rabbit hole, the Tax-Savvy Expat Entrepreneur course is your ladder to freedom.
-CLICK HERE to read more.
+If you’re stuck in the “which offshore jurisdiction is best?” rabbit hole, Tax-Savvy Expat: Entrepreneur is your ladder to freedom.
+Click here to read more.